Nithya-sri-R/Nithya-sri-R/README.md

 # 👋 Hi, I’m @Nithya-sri-R

 ## About Me
-I'm a passionate software developer with a keen interest in creating innovative solutions and learning new technologies.
+I'm a passionate Full-Stack developer with a keen interest in creating innovative solutions and learning new technologies.

 ## 🌱 Currently Learning
 I'm currently diving into:
+- Full-Stack Development
+- Data structures and algorithms
 - Cloud Services (AWS, Azure, Google Cloud)
-- Data structures and algorithms
-- Full-Stack Development

 ## 💞️ Collaboration
 I'm looking to collaborate on projects related to:
+- Web and Mobile Application Development
 - Cloud Computing and Services
-- Web and Mobile Application Development
 - Open Source Contributions

 ## 📫 How to Reach Me